Blackfury7/express-mongo-app/README.md

 4. RUN THE DOCKER CONTAINERS WITH A SINGLE COMMAND

        docker-compose up

 NOW THE DOCKER CONTAINERS ARE RUNNING

 ## HOW TO CHECK WHETHER THE CONTAINER IS RUNNINNG PROPERLY

-1. YOU CAN ACCESS THE EXPRESS AT http://localhost:4000/ IN YOUR BROWSER
+1. YOU CAN ACCESS THE EXPRESS APP AT http://localhost:4000/ IN YOUR BROWSER

 2. YOU CAN ACCESS THE MONGODB DOCKER CONTAINER WHICH IS ACCESSIBLE AT PORT: 2717